SuNiL-Chau/Mine-CSS-Framework/README.md

 So might find this CSS framework little similar to it.

-The naming convention are also kept as mine-*.
+The naming convention are also kept as per the elements.

 Feel free to check out bit by downloading it.